lgeurts/lgeurts.github.io/about.md

 I’m a Tech Lead & Engineering Consultant, native from Belgium with Dutch and Irish ancestors, an expat now dwelling in the beautiful north of France.

-I spent 22 years of my life at multinational corporations like Microsoft, Dell, HP, and British Telecom, jumping between roles while troubleshooting a bunch of Windows Server flavors, running projects and giving technical trainings.
+I spent 22 years of my life at multinational corporations like Microsoft, Dell, HP, and British Telecom, climbing the ladder while troubleshooting a bunch of Windows Server flavors, running projects and giving technical trainings.

 Learned a lot and met amazingly talented people of which I can call some a close friend.
 Great times, until I discovered there was nothing new to explore, stuck in a career with no chance to grow.
 So, after a long period of doubt (was giving up a good paying job without even knowing what to do next) I quit, booked a flight to Paris and started as a one-man-shop.
 Regrets?
 No. I've had my share of blunders and absurdities creeping in, but never would go back.